 ✈️ How to get to Montenegro

 - Plane: Montenegro has 2 international airports, one in Podgorica, the capital, and the other one in Tivat.
-Podgorica is connected to 31 international airports spread in 28 cities in 18 countries.
+Podgorica is connected to 31 international airports spread over 28 cities in 18 countries.
 The longest flights are to Spain, the UK, Kyrgyzstan, and Kazakhstan.
-Tivat is connected to 26 international airports spread in 24 cities in 17 countries.
-From Tivat, you have connections to UAE, Finland, Norway, or the UK.
-From Podgorica Airport, which is around 10 km outside of the city, you can take a taxi (12 Euro), or the train (2 Euro) to the city center.
+Tivat is connected to 26 international airports spread over 24 cities in 17 countries.
+From Tivat, you have connections to UAE, Finland, Norway, and the UK.
+From Podgorica Airport, which is around 10 km outside of the city, you can take a taxi (12 Euro), or a train (2 Euro) to the city center.
 When using the train, you need to walk 1 km from the airport to the train station.
-When arriving at Tivat Airport, you can either walk the 4 km to the city center (but there are no sidewalks along the road) or take a taxi to either Tivat or to Kotor (11 min.).
+When arriving at Tivat Airport, you can either walk the 4 km to the city center (but there are no sidewalks along the road) or take a taxi to either Tivat or Kotor (11 min.).
 Although there should be technically a direct bus from the airport, it is very rare that a bus shows up.
 Once you made it to Tivat, you can take the bus (10 min) to Kotor.
 There is no Uber or similar services available in Montenegro.

 - Train: Consider traveling by train, especially if you want to visit neighboring countries, such as Albania or Serbia.
 Consider getting the Interrail Global Pass and combining Montenegro with other countries via train.
 The main intercity routes are

 Public transport in Montenegro is not great and depends solely on bus networks and their reliability.
 Taxis are the way to go for shorter rides.